queilawithaQ/documentation/_general/about/security.md

 **Note** that 3rd party tracking is enabled on all application pages.

-- Appcues is used to communicate with users based on behavioral metrics.

-- Fullstory is used to capture how users interact with the CodeShip console, and helps highlight issues in the overall flow.

-- NewRelic is used for capturing errors and other data, to help us with debugging issues.
+- Profitwell is used to help notify customers when a credit card (stored securely in Braintree, our payments provider) needs to be renewed or updated.

 - Rollbar is used to collect application exception information for development purposes.

 - Segment is our main data analytics platform.
 We use the data (in aggregate) to see how CodeShip is being used and to design improvements and new features.

-- Zendesk is used for live chat and ticket handling.
-This shows up in the javascript as `zopim`.
+- Zendesk is used for support ticket handling.

-- Profitwell is used to help notify users when a credit card (stored securely in Braintree, our payments provider) needs to be renewed or updated.

 If you have not allowed us to capture data on how you use CodeShip (part of [GDPR]({{ site.baseurl }}{% link _general/about/gdpr.md %})) we will not embed Appcues and Segment.